imtayadeway/imtayadeway.github.io/_posts/2021-01-13-mason-and-dixon.md

 I turned the last page on the wonderful Mason & Dixon, by Thomas Pynchon last night.

-I've been reading this for the best part of a year, and, in another sense, for over ten years (I was reading this book, stuffed with Greyhound tickets and other bookmark-shaped mementos, when I met my wife, though I lost the thread about 200 pages in - something I have done more than once before reading Pynchon - and I was approaching its final chapters on the day that she moved out).
+I've been reading this for the best part of a year, and, in another sense, for over ten years (I was reading this book, stuffed with Greyhound tickets and other bookmark-shaped mementos, when I met my wife - though I lost the thread about 200 pages in, something I have done more than once before reading Pynchon - and I was approaching its final chapters on the day that she moved out).

 This is the book that taught me how to read again, that demanded I slow down to take everything in, against the at times overwhelming feeling that I might never finish it, or that I was not smart enough to understand it.
 It's been a hard lesson accepting my reading difficulties.
 Trying to change the way that I read has only done harm to my understanding and enjoyment of fiction, why I've barely read any in . . . the last ten years.